-St. Cecelia Catholic School participates with other Catholic and private schools in the Pinellas Youth Conference (PYC).
+St. Cecilia Catholic School participates with other Catholic and private schools in the Pinellas Youth Conference (PYC).
 Tryouts for team sports are open to all eligible students in grades five through eight.
-The PYC is a competitive league.
 Students are chosen for teams based on skill level, talent, sportsmanship, and effort.
-Making a team does not guarantee play time in every game.
-The athletic director and coaches determine playing time based on individual game situations and individual athlete's playing ability.
+Tryouts are closed to all parents and spectators.